Charles J. Cooper: Cooper & Kirk

 Cooper & Kirk was described by The National Law Journal in 2021 as "one of the most influential firms in Washington", and "a player in many of the major events in American history over the past quarter-century".
 The firm's clients have included two former U.S. attorneys general, five U.S. senators, and a former national security adviser to the President.

 Alumni of the firm Cooper founded include U.S. senators such as Ted Cruz and Tom Cotton; federal judges such as James Ho, Victor J. Wolski, and Howard C. Nielson Jr.; and solicitor general Noel Francisco.
 In 2022, legal commentator David Lat wrote that Cooper & Kirk may have the "most impressive and influential alumni" of any law firm, especially adjusting for size.

 Supreme Court arguments

 Cooper has argued nine cases in front on the United States Supreme Court.

-Federal Election Commission v Ted Cruz for Senate
+Federal Election Commission v.
+Ted Cruz for Senate

-On January 19, 2022, Cooper argued on behalf of Ted Cruz in Federal Election Commission v Ted Cruz for Senate.
+On January 19, 2022, Cooper argued on behalf of Ted Cruz in FEC v.
+Ted Cruz for Senate.
 In this case, the Supreme Court considered the constitutionality of provisions of the Bipartisan Campaign Reform Act (BCRA).
 Cooper on behalf of Cruz contended section 304 and the corresponding regulations violated the Free Speech Clause of the First Amendment.

 On May 16, 2022, by a vote of 6-3, in an opinion written by Chief Justice John Roberts, the Supreme Court ruled in favour of Ted Cruz.